VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Abstract

 \section{Abstract}

-Smart homes are powered by numerous programmable IoT platforms.
-Despite tremendous innovations, these platforms often suffer from safety and security issues.
-One class of defense solutions dynamically enforces safety and security policies, which essentially capture the expected behavior of the IoT system.
-While many proposed works were built on this runtime approach, they all are under-vetted.
-The primary reason lies in their evaluation approach.
-They are mostly self-evaluated in isolation using a virtual testbed combined with manually orchestrated test scenarios that rely on user interactions with the platform's UI.
-Such hand-crafted and non-uniform evaluation setups are limiting not only the reproducibility but also a comparative analysis of their efficacy results.
-Closing this gap in the traditional way requires a huge upfront manual effort, which causes the researchers turn away from any large-scale comparative empirical evaluation.
-Therefore, in this paper, we propose a highly-automated uniform evaluation platform, dubbed VetIoT, to vet the defense solutions that hinge on runtime policy enforcement.
-Given a defense solution, VetIoT easily instantiates a virtual testbed inside which the solution is empirically evaluated.
+Smart homes, powered by programmable IoT platforms, often face safety and security issues.
+A class of defense solutions dynamically enforces policies that capture the expected behavior of the IoT system.
+Despite numerous innovations, these solutions are under-vetted.
+The primary reason lies in their evaluation approach---they are self-assessed in isolated virtual testbeds with hand-crafted orchestrated scenarios that require manual interactions using the platform's user-interface (UI).
+Such non-uniform evaluation setups limit reproducibility and comparative analysis.
+Closing this gap in the traditional way requires a significant upfront manual effort, causing researchers to turn away from large-scale comparative empirical evaluation.
+To address this, we propose VetIoT---a highly automated, uniform evaluation platform---to vet the defense solutions that hinge on runtime policy enforcement.
+Given a defense solution, VetIoT readily instantiates a virtual testbed to deploy and evaluate the solution.
 VetIoT replaces manual UI-based interactions with an automated event simulator and manual inspection of test outcomes with an automated comparator.
-We developed a fully-functional prototype of VetIoT and applied it on three runtime policy enforcement solutions: Expat, Patriot, and IoTguard.
-VetIoT reproduced their individual prior results and assessed their efficacy results via stress testing and differential testing.
-We believe VetIoT can foster future research/evaluation.
+VetIoT incorporates automated event generators to feed events to the event simulator.
+We developed a prototype of VetIoT, which successfully reproduced and comparatively assessed four runtime policy enforcement solutions.
+VetIoT's stress testing and differential testing capabilities make it a promising tool for future research and evaluation.